 \subsection{Grid-graph Construction}

-\textit{flexgrid2vec} represents an input image in the form of flexible grid-graph.
-We select candidate key-points (pixels) that will be used to initialise the graph nodes coordinates.
-Fig. \ref{GG} (a and b) visualise the detected key-points using the ORB algorithm \cite{rublee2011orb}.
-ORB uses patch intensity centroid to compute corner orientation, according to Eq. \ref{orb1} and \ref{orb2}, where, $I(x,y)$ is the image intensity at the coordinate $(x,y)$, $p\ and\ q$ are the descriptive image moments, and $C$ is the centroid.
+\textit{flexgrid2vec} represents an input image in the form of a flexible grid-graph.
+We select candidate key-points (pixels) that will be used to initialise the graph node coordinates.
+Fig. \ref{GG} (a and b) visualise the detected key-points using the Oriented FAST and Rotated BRIEF ORB algorithm \cite{rublee2011orb}.
+ORB uses a patch intensity centroid to compute corner orientation, according to Eq. \ref{orb1} and \ref{orb2}, where $I(x,y)$ is the image intensity at the coordinate $(x,y)$, $p\ and\ q$ are the descriptive image moments and $C$ is the centroid.

-where, $m_{00}$ denotes the area or volume of the images pixels, $m_{10}$ is the sum over $x$, and $m_{01}$ refers to the sum over $y$.
+where $m_{00}$ denotes the area or volume of the image pixels, $m_{10}$ is the sum over $x$ and $m_{01}$ refers to the sum over $y$.
 We use ORB to select a large set of pixels that covers the whole image.
 In some cases, ORB is not able to find enough key-points.
 Thus, a random set of pixels is used.
-Then, we utilise the K-means clustering approach to group these large set of pixels into a small set, as in Fig. \ref{orb}.
+Then, we utilise the K-means clustering approach to group this large set of pixels into a small set, as in Fig. \ref{orb}.
 The selected pixels are used as the graph nodes.
 The coordinates of these nodes contribute to the graph \textit{flexibility} in the same class through various images.
-For example, Fig. \ref{people} (a, b, c, and d) represent the graphs for different people while having unique spatial distributions of the nodes.
+For example, Fig. \ref{people} (a, b, c and d) represent the graphs for different people while having unique spatial distributions of the nodes.
 They also contribute to the scene identities.
-For example, although human faces in Fig. \ref{GG} (a) and \ref{people} (d) have quite different graph representations, they are still similar in comparison to the full-body graphs in Fig. \ref{people} (a, b, and c).
+For example, although human faces in Fig. \ref{GG} (a) and \ref{people} (d) have quite different graph representations, they are still similar in comparison to the full-body graphs in Fig. \ref{people} (a, b and c).
 In the next stage, we generate image patches for the graph nodes (selected pixels).
-Rublee et al. (ICCV’2011) report experimental results that support our selection, as follows: \begin{itemize} \item Detection time per frame (ms): ORB (15.3), SURF (217.3), and SIFT (5228.7). \item ORB had the best detection performance on a synthetic data with more than 70\% inliers, followed by SIFT that dropped by 10\%. \item On a real outdoor dataset.
-ORB (45.8\%), SURF (28.6\%), and SIFT (30.2\%). \end{itemize}
+Rublee et al. (ICCV 2011) report experiment results that support our selection, as follows: \begin{itemize} \item Detection time per frame (ms): ORB (15.3), SURF (217.3) and SIFT (5228.7). \item ORB had the best detection performance on synthetic data with more than 70\% inliers, followed by SIFT, which dropped by 10\%. \item On a real outdoor dataset: ORB (45.8\%), SURF (28.6\%) and SIFT (30.2\%). \end{itemize}